Cookware

 finish wears off.

-pizza/bread stone for baking.
-The peel is also perfect for transferring your
+baking.
+The peel is also perfect for transferring your traditional and rustic

 Tip: To get that pizza crust to bake just right, it needs to be of a